ETS-Android1/Financial_Records_Scanner_Android_App/README.md

 | Shervin Tafreshipour | stafreshipour@myseneca.ca | shervintafreshipour@gmail.com | shervintafreshi  | shervintafreshipour@gmail.com |

+### The Problem:
+Small businesses require a lot of receipts throughout the course of the year.
+Usually, someone has to go through every receipt, record the date, location, amount, HST, etc, and put it into an accounting category.
+This generally takes a lot of time and will in turn cost businesses more money.

 ### Project Description:

 We will design an Android application which primary purpose is to scan users financial records (Mostly in the form of receipts and other 'receipt-like' documents) via the optical camera installed on the users smart phone, to analyze and extract the key pieces of monetary information.
 Once the financial details have been systematically extracted from the document, they will be stored in along with other documents the user has already scanned.
 Finally, users can create spreadsheets of recepits from different categories, from different times ranges, etc.